Hit and run accidents

-It may interest you to know that an average of 682,000 hit and run crashes occur every year in the U.S since 2006, and at least 65% of the people killed in hit and run accidents were pedestrians and bicyclists.
+It may interest you to know that an average of 682,000 hit and run crashes occur every year in the U.S since 2006, and at least 65% of the people killed in a hit and run accident were pedestrians and bicyclists.

 Because the number of hit and run accident fatalities in the United States has been on the rise since 2009 (with an average increase of 7.2 per year), you can understand why hit and run accident litigations are becoming more protracted.

 Apply for our fast hit and run accident lawsuit loans today.

 As you can imagine, a protracted lawsuit imposes a financial burden on the plaintiffs and their families.

 In the case of a fatal hit-and-run accident, the victim’s family will have to contend with the incurred medical bills and other financial commitments during litigation.
 Not to mention the loss of companionship and lack of support from the deceased.